Health & Wellbeing, Counselling and DisAbility Support

 - Constant and consistent messages regarding behaviour

-- Library has a wide range of audiobooks and spoken word texts to help process information
+- The Library has a wide range of audiobooks and spoken word texts to help process information

-- Specialist support via the Learning Lab for Academic Study for issues which may include; time management; understanding briefs and assignments; language support; creative writing skills, motivation
+- Specialist support via the Academic Skills Team for study issues which may include; time management; understanding briefs and assignments; language support; creative writing skills, motivation

 - Considerate timetabling and fair warning of changes in timetables and venues